-Adam Beck provides tricks, tips and support for raising multilingual kids.
+Adam Beck of Bilingual Monkeys spills the beans on tricks, tips and support in raising bilingual and multilingual kids.

 Raising bilingual kids sometimes seems so difficult.
 While living in Japan, I’ve heard the argument that kids should master their mother tongue before trying to learn a second language.
 This may be a reflection of official policy which starts formal second language (English) education in the fifth grade in public schools.
 Compared to the European standard, this may seem late, but earlier than most states in the US.
 The reality is that there are many parents and educators worldwide convinced of the benefits of starting a second language early in childhood.
 I certainly feel it is a key advantage to raising kids in a foreign land.
 The trick, however, is knowing how and when to do it.